chuksdsilent/react-admin/README.md

 # React Admin Panel

-This is admin panel dashboard built with reactjs
+This is admin panel dashboard was built with reactjs

 ## Features
 ### `npm run build` fails to minify